ylyanlin/FSROPT/README.md

 # Recovered Function Signature Comparison

-This is implemented in the python script comparison.py, which compares the recovered function signature with the collected ground truth.
+This is implemented in the python-script folder which compares the recovered function signature with the collected ground truth.